dnotq/starterkit/README.md

 Provides a C/C++ starter-kit setup for cross-platform application or game development.
-Executables created with this kit will be very small and only have a few DLL or SO dependencies (SDL2 and LibUV).
+Executables created with this kit will be very small and only have a few DLL or SO dependencies (SDL2 and LibUV) that are not already part of a standard operating system.

+The stock application created uses SDL2 and OpenGL3.x for graphics, IMGUI for the UI, and LibUV for other OS abstractions.

 ## Requirements